LukasMerkle/portfolio-website/content/projects/aerial_system.md

 ---

 The main goal of this project is to assemble a specified structure, such as a wall, by using a UAV equipped with a manipulator.
 This system will compete in the third challenge of the MBZIRC competition in Abu Dhabi in February 2020.
-It makes use of a Hexcopter running Pixhawk as a flight controller, a Intel NUC as the main computer and a costum designed manipulator arm attached at the bottom of the drone.
+It makes use of a Hexcopter running Pixhawk as a flight controller, an Intel NUC as the main computer and a costum designed manipulator arm attached at the bottom of the drone.

+The overall strategy to build such a structure is as follows: The UAV will identify the location of the blocks with YOLO and will use GPS to navigate to the general region of interest.
+It then visual servos towards the desired block and graps it with the electromagnet attached to the manipulator at the bottom of the drone.
+Similarly, the system uses GPS again to get to the location to build the structure.
+Finally, it uses a modified visual servoing algorithm to assemble the wall block by block.